 Beaw Field is located on Yell, one of the Northern Isles of Shetland.
 The exceptional wind resource on Yell means that this area is ideally suited to wind farm development.

-The application for constructing and operating a 17 turbine wind farm, north of Burravoe on Yell was submitted to the Energy consents Unit in March 2016.
-Scottish ministers are restyle considering Peel Energy's application.
+The application for constructing and operating a 17 turbine wind farm, north of Burravoe on Yell was approved by the Energy consents Unit on 30 November 2017.